DeeDeborah/Sparta-rspec-intro/README.md

 #Sparta-rspec-intro

-How to conduct your own rspec tests using the rspec ruby gem.
+How to conduct your own rspec tests using the ruby rspec gem.

 ##Getting Started
-1. Clone the repo by copying the link of the repository
+1. Clone the repo by copying the link this link "https://github.com/DeeDeborah/Sparta-rspec-intro.git"
 2. In your terminal run this command in the directory you want to clone it into

 ``git clone 'despoitiry_url'``